-The result provides the t-value and the p-value.
-The p-value indicates the probability of incorrectly rejecting the null hypothesis.
-Depending on the desired level of significance (probability of error), we would reject or keep the null hypothesis.
+In addition to the t-value, the result also provides the p-value, which indicates the probability of incorrectly rejecting the null hypothesis.
+Depending on the desired level of significance (probability of error), we must reject or keep the null hypothesis.
 If the p-value is less than the significance level (e.g., 0.05), differences between the provided value and the value derived from the sample have a statistical significance of level α, therefore the null hypothesis that the estimated mean equals the provided value is rejected.
 If the null hypothesis is falsely rejected (meaning one concludes that the values differ when they actually do not), this is called a type I error.
-In a t-test, the significance level equates to the risk of having a type I error.
-(Field et al., 2012)
+In a t-test, the significance level equates to the risk of having a type I error (Field et al., 2012).

 The calculated p-value of 0.5455 is larger than the selected limit of α and is therefore in the range in which the null hypothesis cannot be rejected.
-If, on the other hand, the goods manufacturer had given an average lifetime of 5.4 years, the t-test() method would have procided the following result.
+If, on the other hand, the manufacturer had given an average lifetime of 5.4 years, the t-test() method would have provided the following result.

 > t.test(x,mu=5.4,alternative="two.sided")